EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection: Experiment

-Among the baselines, we observe that embedding–based trajectory methods (ResTraV \& D3) show clear limitations.
-Specifically, ResTraV suffers from an information bottleneck due to aggressive dimensionality reduction, while D3 collapses to near-random performance by predicting almost all videos as fake (recall equals 1), revealing the weakness of heuristic variance-based criteria under modern high-quality generators.
+Among the baselines, we observe that the embedding-based statistical methods (ResTraV, D3, NSG-VD) show clear limitations.
+Specifically, ResTraV and NSG-VD suffer from an information bottleneck due to aggressive dimensionality reduction, while D3 collapses to near-random performance by predicting almost all videos as fake (recall equals 1), revealing the weakness of heuristic variance-based criteria under modern high-quality generators.
 Although WaveRep Augmentation achieves competitive results, it mainly provides a data augmentation strategy; with a large-scale dataset such as EA-Video, its relative advantage becomes less pronounced.
 Among the baselines, DeMamba performs the best and confirms the importance of structured spatiotemporal modeling, yet it relies on a relatively large and computationally heavy architecture.
 Several other models exhibit noticeable performance drops on unseen generators, suggesting limited robustness and reliance on generator-specific artifacts.

-\section{Ablation Study}
+\subsection{Ablation Study}

 \textbf{Architecture ablation.} We systematically simplify the proposed architecture in 4 ways to evaluate the contribution of each component: